Michael Haynes (defensive lineman): Personal life

 He is the son of both Army and Air Force parents.
 He lived in many places around the world growing up including the Republic of Panama where he was coached in football by head coach, Louis Husted.
 While there he attended Balboa High School.
 After his parents relocated to McGuire Air Force Base in New Jersey, Haynes enrolled at Northern Burlington County Regional High School.
 He played volleyball, basketball, track, and football.
 He has an older brother, Curtis and a younger brother, Leshawn.

 Haynes earned a Bachelor of Science in agricultural sciences from Penn State in 2003.

-He currently is a high school football and soccer coach in Crowley, Texas.
+Starting the 2025 season he is the current varsity defensive line football coach at Nease High School in Ponte Vedra, FL.